 Will I get a refund if the tax credit exceeds my tax liability?

-Because this is a nonrefundable tax credit, you will not get a refund for the amount of the tax credit if it is more than your tax liability.
+Because this credit is nonrefundable, you will not get a refund for the amount of the tax credit if it exceeds your tax liability.
 However, any unused amount of the tax credit can carry over into the next tax year.
 You can read more details about this in the U.S. Office of Energy Efficiency and Renewable Energy’s guide.

-Can I claim the Solar ITC if I am not connected to the power grid?
+Can I claim the federal solar tax credit if I am not connected to the power grid?

 Yes, you are still eligible to claim the solar tax credit if you are not connected to the power grid.

-Where can I ask questions about the federal solar investment tax credit?
+Where can I ask questions about the Residential Clean Energy Credit?